 Download a free business plan for trucking

 The importance of having a plan will soon be evident as you become engaged in the turmoil of operating daily — it will keep you focused on building your business according to a blueprint.
 A key element of your business plan will the financing.
-In your financial plan, calculate how much money you will earn during a particular period, then plan how much you will spend, save, and borrow.
-Next, identify long-term sources of funding for your capital assets (i.e. trucks and trailers) and short-term financing options to provide reliable cash flow you can count on.
-One of the main causes of business failure in small businesses is poor cash flow management and lack of working capital.
-Plan ahead and be prepared for the heavy operational costs of hauling freight.
+In your financial plan, calculate how much you will earn during a particular period, then plan how much you will spend, save, and borrow.
+Next, identify long-term funding sources for your capital assets (i.e. trucks and trailers) and short-term financing options to provide a reliable cash flow you can count on.
+One of the leading causes of business failure in small businesses is poor cash flow management and lack of working capital.
+Plan and be prepared for the high operational costs of hauling freight.